 Campus Technology Forum offers participants a variety of meeting structures designed to maximize participant networking and collaborative learning.

-General sessions provide an opportunity for all conference attendees to gather at once.
-Campus Technology Forum 2014 general sessions will feature engaging keynote speakers who will present important topics and content reflecting the prevailing themes of the conference.
-As with all Campus Technology events, Keynote speakers for 2014 will be highly regarded professionals are passionate about sharing their expertise with audiences.
+Campus Technology Forum general sessions will feature engaging keynote speakers who will present important topics and content reflecting the prevailing themes of the conference.
+As with all Campus Technology events, keynote speakers for 2015 will be highly regarded professionals, passionate about sharing their expertise with audiences.

 50-minute concurrent sessions will be held in rooms set theater/classroom style.
 Attendees will have a variety of session topics to choose from, each presented by experts and innovators who are making a difference across the IT profession and within higher education.
 They'll share their expertise and best practices, innovative ideas, leadership strategies, and give new and valuable perspectives as well as offering solutions to challenging IT problems.